project-chip/connectedhomeip/docs/ci-cd/index.md

         a PySpelling-based spellchecker
-    -   This tool utilizes the definitions in .spellcheck.yml and .github/.wordlist.txt to check all documentation files. .spellcheck.yml defines the settings while .workdlist.txt is a dictionary of words to skip checking (brand names, techincal jargon, acronyms)
+    -   This tool utilizes the definitions in .spellcheck.yml and .github/.wordlist.txt to check all documentation files. .spellcheck.yml defines the settings while .worklist.txt is a dictionary of words to skip checking (brand names, technical jargon, acronyms)

 ## General Improvement Ideas